handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## WAI-ARIA roles

-[WAI-ARIA](https://www.w3.org/TR/wai-aria-roles-1.1/) (Web Accessibility Initiative - Accessible Rich Internet Applications) is a W3C specification.
-It defines additional HTML attributes that help make web applications more compatible with assistive technologies such as screen readers.
+[WAI-ARIA](https://www.w3.org/TR/wai-aria-roles-1.1/) (Web Accessibility Initiative - Accessible Rich Internet Applications) is a W3C specification that defines additional HTML attributes, helping make web applications more compatible with assistive technologies such as screen readers.

 Sticking to the [First Rule of ARIA Use](https://www.w3.org/TR/using-aria/#rule1), Handsontable uses WAI-ARIA attributes only when necessary.
 Handsontable is based on the HTML `<table>` element, so assistive technologies already interpret most of its structure properly.